 Treating Chemical Sensitivity

 The main treatment for chemical sensitivity is reducing exposure.
 The home should be cleared of any chemicals or products that cause a reaction.
 Some patients find relief by wearing masks or gloves in public, where exposure can be difficult to prevent.
-Seeking accommodation with the workplace can keep reactants like perfume or scented air fresheners away from the employee.
+Seeking accommodation in the workplace can keep reactants like perfume or scented air fresheners away from the employee.
 Increasing ventilation and using air filters can also help.

 Medication to relieve symptoms is a secondary treatment and depends on which symptoms the patient experiences.
 Some choices include topical hydrocortisone cream for rashes or inhalers for asthma.
 As patients with MCD can have unpredictable reactions, all medication should be carefully considered by an experienced physician before beginning treatment.